-Target: 2.10%
+Actual: 2.33%

-Indicator Percent of eligible infants and toddlers with IFSPs for whom an evaluation and assessment and an initial IFSP meeting were conducted within Part C's 45-day timeline.
+Indicator Percent of infants and toddlers with IFSPs for whom an evaluation and assessment and an initial IFSP meeting were conducted within Part C's 45-day timeline.

 Because the development of infants and toddlers changes rapidly, it is important to start intervention as quickly as possible.
 Therefore, CDSAs has 45 days to evaluate the child, determine eligibility and develop a service plan that meets the needs of the child and family.